You want smart political talk without the meltdowns?

 All of us.

-And then you go.
+And you go.

 Yep.

-They would, but that's what they that's their job.
+They would, but that's their job.

-And for example, if it's a slow night, they might might get rack time, they call it, where they get to sleep a couple hours.
+And for example, if it's a slow night, they might get rack time, they call it, where they get to sleep a couple hours, or they're cooking these big elaborate, I mean, you've never eaten until you have a firehouse meal.

-It's incredible the amount of preparation they put into the meals at a firehouse.
+It's incredible, the amount of preparation they put into the meals at a firehouse.

 And it's great food.

-And anyway, so but then I'll make fun of well, I don't get rack time.
+And anyway, so, but then I'll make fun of it.

-I, you know, it's air time.
+I, you know, it's airtime.

-It's three, two, one go, and they're like, okay, Hannity, you you I well call you on 9-11 next time.
+And they're like, okay, Hannity, we'll call you on 9-11 next time.

-And it's a good point well made, you know, because we kind of ribbon each other a little bit.
+And it's a point well made, you know, because we kind of ribbon each other a little bit.

-And they deserve everything that they get, but they're that's what they're trained to do, and they're great at it.
+And they deserve everything that they get, but that's what they're trained to do.

 We admire them because of it.